SamMarkus/ITIDC-Braille-Fast-Food-Interface/README.md

 # ITIDC Braille Fast Food Interface
 A fast food interface that uses the GeoMagic Touch to playback braille dots and dashes as a series of vibrations (similar to morse code).
+Go to SampleScene in editor for program.